SlicerMorph/Tutorials/git-and-github/README.md

 git checkout development
 `
 After this if you type `dir` or use the file browser, you will see the new file (in my case **only_in_development**).

+9. Ready for more in-depth knowledge?
+Software carpenteries have an excellent tutorial called [**Version Control with git (and github)**](https://swcarpentry.github.io/git-novice/) that covers much more than this brief intro.